 Below are common ways people commit healthcare fraud:

 - Submitting multiple compensation claims for similar medical services

 - Billing your insurance company to pay for medical services you didn't receive

 Making a Fraudulent Report of a Car Theft

 Making a fraudulent report of car theft is unlawful according to Vehicle Code Section 10501 and is a common offense chargeable along with auto/car insurance fraud.
 Like it sounds, a person violates Vehicle Code 10501 when he/she makes a fraudulent or false report of car theft with the law enforcement officers with the intent to defraud.

 Fraudulently reporting a car theft is typically a misdemeanor offense with a jail term not exceeding six months if you are a first-time offender.
 A well-informed attorney might be able to persuade the prosecutor to drop your alleged auto/car insurance fraud case or reduce it to a less severe offense like making a fraudulent report of a car theft that carries less harsh penalties.

 Find a Criminal Defense Attorney Near Me

-For any questions and legal representation following an auto insurance fraud charge, do not hesitate to contact experienced and skilled attorneys at Darwish Law for a confidential consultation to discuss your case.
+For any questions related to legal representation following an auto insurance fraud charge, do not hesitate to contact our experienced and skilled attorneys at Darwish Law for a confidential and free consultation to discuss your case.
 If you live in Santa Ana, you can call us now at 714-887-4810 to schedule your first initial consultation with our understanding attorneys.